plgagne/Game-Boy-Essentials/website/drafts/Conker’s Pocket Tales.md

 - Nothing redeemable.
 It's horrible.
 - The big walnut says that you now have to beat their game.
 And then you're thrown to a game of aiming at targets.
 There are no connections to anything, it just happens.
 In that moment, I never felt more like the developers directly talking to me.
 Now play this minigame!
 - Which door can you walk through?
 Guess!
-{% include figure.html type="gb" class="" figcaption="" filename="doors" %}
+{% include figure.html type="gb" filename="doors" %}
 - You're just going from one thing to the other without anything interesting happening.
 The trees are all the same, the layout has nothing interesting.
-The characters just straight up tell you what to do, which is common enough
+The characters just straight up tell you what to do.
+- I can't justify playing any more of this boring game; let's switch to the Game Boy Color version.

+## A Completely Incompatible Save System

+If you upgrade from a Game Boy to a Game Boy Color you are presented with this screen:
+{% include figure.html filename="save" type="gb" %}